ranja-sarkar/sensor-data/README.md

 https://blog.endaq.com/top-vibration-metrics-to-monitor-how-to-calculate-them

-As an **example**, we think of an accelerometer that measures engine vibrations.
+As an **example**, we think of an accelerometer that measures engine vibrations or yields vibration signal.
 By analysing the **vibration data** we can infer whether it is ACTIVE (engine is running and the vehicle is moving), IDLE (engine is running but the vehicle is not moving) or OFF (engine is off), and also test and diagnose machine faults.
 Such engines can be that of electric vehicles (cars, bikes), or off-highway vehicles (wheeled-loaders, dump trucks, excavators), and others.

 <img width="667" alt="rs2" src="https://github.com/user-attachments/assets/41baa0e4-98e4-461d-b1e2-87645ec62dbd" />